 The Protective MBR, beginning in sector 0, precedes the GPT partition table on the disk.
 The MBR contains one type 0xEE partition that spans the disk.

-Why does the GPT have a Protective MBR?
+Why the GPT has a Protective MBR

 The Protective MBR protects GPT disks from previously released MBR disk tools such as Microsoft MS-DOS FDISK or Microsoft Windows NT Disk Administrator.
 These tools are not aware of GPT and don't know how to properly access a GPT disk.
 Legacy software that does not know about GPT interprets only the Protected MBR when it accesses a GPT disk.
 These tools will view a GPT disk as having a single encompassing (possibly unrecognized) partition by interpreting the Protected MBR, rather than mistaking the disk for one that is unpartitioned.

-Why would a GPT-partitioned disk appear to have an MBR on it?
+Why a GPT-partitioned disk would appear to have an MBR on it

 Windows disk support